 'Over the years, Mind Walker has acquired a beard of myths that have gained credence through repetition.
 Like most myths, they contain a grain of truth.
 But only a small grain.

 Mind Walker was not the first commercial Amiga game.
 Although among the earliest Amiga games - and probably the best distributed of them (owing to CBM's participation) - Mind Walker wasn't actually released until early 1986, when the Amiga had already been available for some months.
 The earliest commercial Amiga games I've been able to find are Monkey Business and Delta Patrol - both from The Other Valley Software and released in late 1985.'

-Currently, no disk image of MONKEY BUSINESS - that is, a scene release or an original release of the game from the publisher - is available on the internet or from any other source.
+Until more recently, no disk image of MONKEY BUSINESS - that is, neither a scene release or an original version of the game from the publisher - was readily accessible on the internet or from any other source.

-Despite the game's obscurity, photos of the original game box and disk of MONKEY BUSINESS do exist, however, and are available for viewing HERE (see Miscshot).
+Despite the game's obscurity, photos of the original MONKEY BUSINESS retail game box/disk for the Amiga are in existence and are available for viewing HERE (see Miscshot).